mindspore-ai/docs/tutorials/training/source_zh_cn/index.rst

 ..
-MindSpore documentation master file, created by sphinx-quickstart on Thu Mar 24 09:00:00 2020.
+MindSpore documentation r1.2 file, created by sphinx-quickstart on Thu Mar 24 09:00:00 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.